 Federal law forbids the carriage of hazardous materials aboard aircraft in your baggage or on your person.
 A violation can result in five imprisonment and penalties of $250,000 or more.
 (See 49 USC 5124.)
 Hazardous materials include explosives, compressed gases, flammable liquids and solids, oxidizers, poisons, corrosives and radioactive materials.
 Examples include: paints, lighter fluid, fireworks, tear gases, oxygen bottles and radiopharmaceuticals.
 There are special exceptions for small quantities (up to 70 ounces total) of medicinal and toilet articles carried in your luggage and certain smoking materials carried on your person.
 For further information, contact ATSS.

-Live pets are accepted for transport subject to a service charge and other conditions as noted herein.
+Live pets are accepted for transport subject to the conditions noted herein.
 Pets must be accompanied by a traveling passenger, as pets will not be accepted as unaccompanied freight.
 Reservations must be made for pets when booking with ATSS.
+Only one pet per aircraft is permitted on shared charter flights.
+See also Service Animals under section entitled "Acceptance of Customers”.

 If kennels are not required, dogs may travel as follows, subject to operator-specific requirements: Dogs not exceeding 35 pounds in weight may be carried on the passenger's lap; Dogs exceeding 35 pounds in weight must be properly restrained with a leash, harness or similar device; Specific seating arrangements apply to accommodate non-kenneled live animals in the aircraft cabin.